cthoyt/cthoyt.github.io/_posts/2021/2021-08-18-streaming.md

 Now that we have `f_helper`, we solved issue #2.
 The solution to issue #1 is to have functions that take in only the parts that are needed to build up each new row.
-This means you should accept an iterable, and have the high level function slice up the dataframe or do whatever pre-procesing is necessary first:
+This means you should accept an iterable, and have the high level function slice up the dataframe or do whatever pre-processing is necessary first:

 ```python
 import pandas as pd